 The P-Series 105 uses Tektro mechanical brakes and 160mm rotors.
 The Tektro RX4.1 brake levers include reach adjustment, which will be a welcome feature for riders with smaller hands.
 Overall the brakes have a highly progressive braking feel- meaning they don't have a distinct "bite" point, instead providing a gradual increase in braking power the more you pull the lever.
 The Tekro Spyre dual piston mechanical calipers are reliable, easy to setup, highly adjustable, and compatible with Shimano M525/M515 brake pads.
 We've found that an initial burning-in period with these brakes is very important (as it tends to be with most disc brake systems).

-The robust Vision Team 30 wheelset is semi-aerodynamic and tubeless ready.
+The robust Vision Team 30 wheelset are semi-aerodynamic and tubeless ready.
 They'll hold up well to daily training and low-key racing.
 Vittoria Rubino 25c tires (not tubeless) are mounted to the Vision wheelset.
 Though tire pressure is highly personal, we've been running this setup around 70-85psi depending upon your weight.

 Add-Ons: For the first time Cervelo is including their own proprietary accessories for a model not in the "halo" price point like the PX-Series bikes.
 For the P-Series Disc 105 Cervelo includes a downtube aero bottle, a bento box, and a rear hydration mount integrated into the saddle.